Bing Became AI Grounding Infrastructure: We Watched a Site Go From 693 Copilot Citations to Zero (2026)

 Two honest caveats.
 First, this is one site — a first-hand signal, not a measured industry-wide wave.
 Second, "clean site" is our own assessment: the site rose steadily for two months, received no penalty notification, and had no technical change before the drop.
 We are reporting what we observed, not a verdict from Microsoft.

-In summary, in Bing's own data a monitored site went from a record 693 Copilot citations a day to zero in 72 hours and has stayed there for more than ten days, with no penalty and no warning.
+In summary, in Bing's own data a monitored site went from a record 693 Copilot citations a day to zero in 72 hours, held at zero for ten days, then recovered through June — with no penalty, no warning, and no change on the site's side in either direction.

 Why Did Copilot Citations Vanish but Google Didn't?